IraAngeles-IBM/kube101/workshop/pre-work/GET_STARTED.md

-# Creating your IBM account and Accessing your OpenShift cluster
+# Creating your IBM account and Accessing your cluster

 In this section, you will login to your own IBM Cloud account, and then get access to a IBM Cloud Lab account which contains pre-provisioned clusters.
 Each lab attendee will be granted access to one cluster.